Smart Contract Interactions using clio

 Overview

-In the article you’ll learn how to execute actions on a contract with the clio tool.
+tool.
 It guides you through inserting and updating records, checking updates, and testing out behavior on unauthorized change attempt.

 Prerequisites

-The install process sets up the wallet for the root user.
+The install process has already set up the wallet for the root user.
 To interact with clio, ensure you are on the root user.
-Run sudo su - to switch to the root user and before proceeding with the tutorial.
+Run sudo su -

 clio create account sysio jack $PUBLIC_KEY -p sysio@active